gthomsen/knowledge-graph/Machine Learning Paper Backlog.md

 ## Object Detection
 - ["Learning non-maximum suppression"](https://arxiv.org/abs/1705.02950) by Hosang, Benenson, and Schiele (2017).
 Trainable non-maximal suppression (NMS) using only boxes and scores.
 Replaces hand-crafted non-trainable methods.
+- ["End-to-End Object Detection with Adaptive Clustering Transformer"](https://arxiv.org/abs/2011.09315) by Zheng et al (2021).
+Presents DETR to do object detection with Transformers.
 - ["UP-DETR: Unsupervised Pre-training for Object Detection with Transformers"](https://arxiv.org/abs/2011.09094) by Dai et al (2021).
 Unsupervised training and supervised distillation using transformers for object detection.

 ## Segmentation